BDC, Muni Bond Fund Discounts Continue Recovery in Q1 2024

 “BDCs have continued to recover well, showing their relatively tightest performance since 2014, and very rarely have been narrower on a year average,” Scott said, referencing BDC’s average discount (-2.47%) for the quarter.
 Those comments came during his presentation of CEF Advisors’ Q1 2024 review and outlook of the CEF and BDC universe on April 24, 2024.

 Referencing his firm’s 15 Major CEF Sectors Index, Scott said the first quarter of the year was a “very powerful” one performance-wise, with discounts for the average fund-per-sector-basis narrowing by 3.65% and generating a “solid” +4.6% net asset value (NAV) return for an overweight credit experience for investors.
-The index benchmarks the seven most liquid funds by 90-day average trading-dollar liquidity in each of the 15 major groupings of funds and includes many of the types of funds Scott covered on the Q1 call.
+The index benchmarks the 100 most liquid funds by 90-day average trading-dollar liquidity in each of the 15 major groupings of funds and includes many of the types of funds Scott covered on the Q1 call.

 Scott also noted that 13(D) and 13(G) filings were up dramatically during the quarter — 436 versus 98 on average per quarter — which he attributed to new, very active investors in the traditional CEF space.
 Year to date, there were five IPOs: 1 traditional equity CEF and 4 very large, direct-listed, debt-focused BDCs, with average assets of $1.8 billion.